-For the year 2017, the Company and its subsidiaries had revenue from 3 major customer in the amount of Baht 1,973 million, Baht 521 million, and Baht 584 million, respectively (2016: Baht 864 million and Baht 731 million derived from two major customers, arising from the production and distribution of sugar cane segment).
+For the year 2018, the Company and its subsidiaries had revenue from 1 major customer in the amount of Baht 1,743 million (2017: Baht 1,973 million derived from one major customer, arising from the production and distribution of sugar cane segment).

-28. Provident fund
+31. Provident fund

 The Company and its subsidiaries and their employees have jointly established a provident fund in accordance with the Provident Fund Act B.E.
 2530.
 Both employees and the Company and its subsidiaries contribute to the fund monthly at the rates of 3 to 10 percent of basic salary.
 The fund, which is managed by Kasikorn Asset management Company limited, will be paid to employees upon termination in accordance with the fund rules.
-The contributions for the year 2017 amounting to approximately Baht 9 million (2016: Baht 8 million) (the Company only: Baht 8 million 2016: Baht 7 million) were recognised as expenses.
+The contributions for the year 2018 amounting to approximately Baht 10 million (2017: Baht 9 million) (the Company only: Baht 8 million) were recognised as expenses.

-29. Dividends
+32. Dividends

 Dividend per

 Dividends Approved by Total dividends share

 (Million Baht) (Baht)

 Final dividends for 2016 Annual General Meeting of the

 shareholders on 26 April 2017 30 0.05

 Total for 2017 30 0.05

-Final dividends for 2015 Annual General Meeting of the

-shareholders on 25 April 2016 30 0.05

-Interim dividends for 2016 Board of Directors' Meeting on

-10 August 2016 30 0.05

-Total for 2016 60 0.10

-30. Commitments and contingent liabilities
+33. Commitments and contingent liabilities

-30.1 Capital commitments
+33.1 Capital commitments

-As at 31 December 2017, the Company and its subsidiaries had capital commitments of approximately Baht 609 million (2016: Baht 593 million) (the Company only: Baht 21 million, 2016: Baht 26 million), relating to the construction of factory buildings, and acquisition of machinery.
+As at 31 December 2018, the Company and its subsidiaries had capital commitments of approximately Baht 28 million (2017: Baht 609 million) (the Company only: Baht 21 million, 2017: Baht 21 million), relating to the construction of factory buildings and acquisition of machinery.

-30.2 Operating lease commitments
+33.2 Operating lease commitments